 Debt Negotiation Companies Don't Consider Your Current Financial State

 Consumer Credit Counseling Services (CCCS) will make you qualify financially for their program.
 Unlike CCCS, a debt negotiation company doesn't qualify you for the amount of the payments vs. debt.
-As a result, you can wind up paying very little towards principal of the debt on each payment effectively stretching out the payments for years.
+As a result, you can wind up paying very little towards the principal of the debt on each payment, effectively stretching out the payments for years.
 The longer you are in the program, the more money they make in their "monthly admin" fees.
 Per the 2010 laws, the firm has to give you a good faith estimate showing you the length of time you'll be in the program based on your ability to pay.

-No Protection From Lawsuits
+No Protection from Lawsuits

 Even if the debt negotiation programs are run by lawyers, these programs offer you no legal protection.
 You can be sued by your creditors, they can get a judgment against you and your wages can be garnished.
-This debt negotiation scenario is also unlike consumer credit counseling where they handle all calls from the credit card companies (but they are also PAYING them for you.)
+This debt negotiation scenario is also unlike consumer credit counseling where they handle all calls from the credit card companies (but they are also PAYING them for you).
 YOU must deal with the nightmarish phone calls.

 Interest and Fees Are Not Negotiated